zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 title: Interactive Gaming API
 description:
 platform: iOS
-updatedAt: Mon Jan 07 2019 08:47:55 GMT+0000 (UTC)
+updatedAt: Mon Jan 07 2019 08:48:03 GMT+0000 (UTC)
 ---
 # Interactive Gaming API
-The Interactive Gaming Audio Only API is composed of **Objective-C Interface** and **C++ Interface**, both of which provide main methods and callback events of the SDK on the iOS platform:
+The Interactive Gaming API is composed of **Objective-C Interface** and **C++ Interface**, both of which provide main methods and callback events of the SDK on the iOS platform:

 - Objective-C Interface: